armentpau/PDLogger/README.md

-# PDLogger
+This function was created to provide a universal logging function for the rest of the code that I am writing.
+The function is self contained with all the support functions needed embedded inside of the function.
+Copy and paste the function into your own script to enable logging.

-This logging utility is a drop in function to allow for logging across all of my scripts that I use, be they wrapped in an executable or are raw scripts run from the console or a scheduled task.
+Documentation on usage will be added as the script if flushed out.